envor/laravel-database-manager/README.md

 ### SQLite

+Creates an sqlite database at `storage/app/my-new-database.sqlite`

 ```php
 $databaseManager = (new Envor\DatabaseManager)
     ->manage('sqlite')
     ->createDatabase('my-new-database');
 ```

-Creates an sqlite database at `storage/app/my-new-database.sqlite`
+Soft deletes the database and moves it to `storage/app/.trash/2023/03/02/07_04_38_my-new-database.sqlite`:

 > The package appends the .sqlite file extension on its own,
 > and expects managed sqlite database files to have the extension